 And it seems that’s what most people want to see, and who gets the votes.

-But yeah, se la vieposted over 2 years ago
+But yeah, se la vieposted almost 3 years ago

 Oh right, I get that!
 Like in high school I didn’t want to stand out from the crowd cuz well high schoolers can be mean, so I wore what was acceptable and popular (Abercrombie shirts, jeans).
 I actually liked them tho, so even tho it was cookie cutter, I made it my own.
 I really hate Abercrombie now, so it’s hard not to make fun of young girls who think it’s “so cool”, but I try to remember what it was like at their age.